 Where to stay at Olympic National Park

 Since we are locals, we ALWAYS choose to camp at Olympic National Park.
 If you’ve packed for it, camping is the way to go.
 West coast National Parks are made for camping.
 Olympic National Park has many camping areas.
 Heart O’ the Hills is perfect for hiking at Hurricane Ridge and exploring Port Angeles.
 Camping at Kalaloch is ideal for visiting the Hoh Rainforest, Ruby Beach and the other beaches of the Olympic Peninsula.
-There are also several lodges surrounding the Park, but you must make reservations far in advance.

 Other west coast National Parks to visit